Few places in the world compare to Tuscany.

 For over a pretty long decade, Pontedera has been a commercial center, manufacturing artisanal towns and moving goods since it is built upon the confluence of Era River and the Arno.

 Besides the commercial requirements, Pontedera is quite famous for its civic sculptures.
-The town is completely occupied with public art projects, providing the town a unique charm to exhibit.
+The town is occupied with public art projects, providing a unique charm to exhibit.

 Moreover, the city offers a variety of restaurants, coffee bars, pastry shops, grocery stores, designer clothes, gadgets, and accessories scattered all over the countryside.